• Archives

 Share on FacebookShare on Twitter

-“Nigeria is the market for Freetel and we are looking to reach out to Nigerian consumers with our latest smartphone.
-We plan to invest in the country with a full-fledged subsidiary to support sales, marketing and after-sales support.
-We are glad that we are partnering the most powerful and trusted partner in the region-TD Africa”
+Expressing his excitement about the prospective venture, Yoshioka shared, “Nigeria is the market for Freetel and we are looking to reach out to Nigerian consumers with our latest smartphone.
+We plan to invest in the country with a full-fledged subsidiary to support sales, marketing, and after-sales support.
+We are glad that we are partnering with the most powerful and trusted partner in the region – TD Africa.”

-“Considering its wide reach, distribution network, massive retailer base and unmatched presence in major Nigerian cities and other West Africa capitals, the partnership will see the company deploy its latest capacity in taking the lineup of products from the Freetel stable to every action in the metropolis as well as every nook and cranny in the hinterlands.”
+From this moment forward, the Freetel brand is poised to join the expanding roster of international brands affiliated with TD Africa.
+Highlighting the far-reaching distribution network of its partner, Yoshioka added, “Considering its wide reach, distribution network, massive retailer base, and unmatched presence in major Nigerian cities and other West Africa capitals, the partnership will see the company deploy its latest capacity in taking the lineup of products from the Freetel stable to every action in the metropolis as well as every nook and cranny in the hinterlands.”

-“As a key driver of the technology revolution in Africa, TD Mobil has strived to bring the latest and best of technology products to Nigeria and the West Africa region by extension.
+Given the diverse product portfolio Freetel has to offer, the firm is eager to capture a significant portion of the market.
+Mrs. Gozy Ijogun, the Managing Director of TD Mobile, affirms, “As a key driver of the technology revolution in Africa, TD Mobile has strived to bring the latest and best of technology products to Nigeria and the West Africa region by extension.
 In line with this, Freetel and TD Mobile have entered into an exclusive partnership to bring Japanese smartphone to Nigeria.
-We believe we can capture a major market share with the help of our extensive distribution reach and strategic partnership with operators, dealers and retailers”
+We believe we can capture a major market share with the help of our extensive distribution reach and strategic partnership with operators, dealers and retailers.”

 Related Posts: